Learn through the super-clean Baeldung Pro experience:

 3 directories, 3 files

-Additionally, we addressed how to recursively delete symbolic links in one shot through an example.
+Additionally, we addressed how to recursively remove multiple symbolic links following a pattern in one shot through an example.
+As we saw, regardless of the command, we should only pass the link names and not include a trailing forward slash.